wso2/docs-is/en/identity-server/next/docs/deploy/configure/databases/carbon-database/change-to-mssql.md

     2. Execute database scripts.

         Execute the scripts in the `<IS-HOME>/dbscripts/mssql.sql` file, against the database created.

+!!! note
+    If Microsoft SQL Server is used since they are case-insensitive by default (subject to confirmation with the current collation of the DB), it is recommended to disable the case-insensitive behavior of WSO2 IS.
+This is because case insensitivity will be handled at the DB layer itself, leading to performance improvements by eliminating the need for lower queries performed by WSO2 IS.

+    For Primary Userstores

+    ``` toml
+    [user_store.properties]
+    CaseInsensitiveUsername = false
+    UseCaseSensitiveUsernameForCacheKeys = false
+    ```

+    For Secondary Userstores

+    ``` xml
+    <Property name="CaseInsensitiveUsername">false</Property>
+    <Property name="UseCaseSensitiveUsernameForCacheKeys">false</Property>
+    ```

 3. If you have a requirement in using workflow feature follow, [Change the default database of BPS database]({{base_path}}/deploy/configure/databases/carbon-database/change-datasource-bpsds)